Arsenal21/stripe-payments/stripe-payments/readme.txt

 None.

 == Changelog ==

+= 1.9.1.1 =
+- Fixed per-product coupons settings were set to "Disabled" in some circumstances (thanks to abelfinance for reporting).

 = 1.9.1 =
 - Added Coupons functionality.
 Coupons for subscriptions are not supported at the moment, we're working on it.